 Chief of Police

 The Chief of Police is responsible for planning, organizing and directing all activities of the Police Department.
-Chief Michael Salloum leads the Seven Hills Police Department and he is responsible for 1 Lieutenants, 4 Sergeants, 9 Patrol Officers, and 2 civilian personnel.
+Chief Michael Salloum leads the Seven Hills Police Department and he is responsible for 1 Lieutenant, 4 Sergeants, 11 Patrol Officers, and 2 civilian personnel.

 The Uniform Patrol Division is the first responding entity of the Seven Hills Police Department and patrols 5 square miles working with the Detective Bureau to protect and serve the residents of Seven Hills.
-The Uniform Patrol Division consists of 4 Sergeants, 9 Patrolmen.
+The Uniform Patrol Division consists of 4 Sergeants, 11 Patrol Officers.
 The Seven Hills Police Department has 2 of its full-time officers assigned to Bicycle Patrol.

 The Detective Bureau is responsible for the overall investigation of all criminal offenses and the presentation of all felony crimes to the Cuyahoga County Court of Common Pleas.
 One Detective is assigned as the Juvenile Officer and works closely with the Parma City School District and parents in all juvenile cases.
 Cases are prioritized using solvability factors to include whether an arrest was made immediately after a criminal act, there are witnesses to identify the suspect and/or there is evidence that can be processed leading to information on a suspect.
-The Detective Bureau consists of 1 Lieutenant and 1 full-time Patrolman.
+The Detective Bureau consists of 1 full-time Patrol Officer.